raspberrypilearning/relax-stretch/en/step_4.md

 --- /task ---

-That's the first exercise finished.
+That's the first exercise finished!

 To test your script so far, click on the green flag.
 + Did the costume change to look like breathing?